zhanglaplace/Faster_rcnn_Cplusplus_vs2013/README.md

 You need a VC compiler to build these project, Visual Studio 2013 Community should be fine.
 You can download from https://www.visualstudio.com/downloads/.

-#About Models
+#About Model
-We choose the matlab model file and the prototxt file。 in matlab ,fter-rcnn  divided into two parts, rpn_net and faster-rcnn_net;thus there are two models and two prototxt file in matlab;these project is just a test project,if you want to train your own model , prehaps you need do it on matlab-faster-rcnn. and put the model in these project for test;you can download the model:http://pan.baidu.com/s/1dF88JvV
+We choose the matlab model file and the prototxt file. in matlab ,faster-rcnn  divided into two parts, rpn_net and faster-rcnn_net;thus there are two models and two prototxt files in matlab;these project is just a test demo,if you want to train your own model , prehaps you need do it on matlab-faster-rcnn. and put the model in these project,you can download the model:http://pan.baidu.com/s/1dF88JvV

 #About mean_images
- mean_images is converte from the model.mat in matlab . can save the mean_image by command imwrite(uint8(proposal_detection_model.image_means),'mean_image.bmp') or load the model.mat and save it.
+ mean_images is converte from the model.mat in matlab . you can save the mean_image by command imwrite(uint8(proposal_detection_model.image_means),'mean_image.bmp') or load the model.mat and save it.

 #About Caffe
 i use the Microsoft version , https://github.com/Microsoft/caffe . if you want to use the faster-rcnn  you